Ceiling Fans Interior Designers Don’t Hate: Staying Cool (and Stylish) in Raleigh’s Humid Summers

 If you follow our work, you know ceiling fans aren’t usually our go-to.
 We’d rather let a chandelier, pendant, or sculptural fixture take the stage—lighting is the “jewelry” of a space, after all.
 It should shine, make a statement, and add personality.
 More often than not, ceiling fans are just about function—and let’s be honest, many are not pretty.

-Yet, design is nothing without comfort.
+Yet, design is nothing without comfort—especially in the heat and humidity of a North Carolina summer.
 On a warm evening or in a space that just needs better airflow, a fan often becomes necessary.
 The art lies in choosing one that complements, not clashes.
-That’s why this list highlights ceiling fans we don’t hate—and actually stand by.
+That’s why this list highlights designer-approved ceiling fans we don’t hate—and actually stand by.

 Why We Skip Light Kits